nismod/irv-frontend/README.md

 In order to install the project's dependencies:

-1. Create a [GitHub Personal Access Token (classic)][https://github.com/settings/tokens/new] with the `read:packages` permission selected.
+- Create a [GitHub Personal Access Token (classic)][https://github.com/settings/tokens/new] with the `read:packages` permission selected.
 It's recommended to set an expiration date for the token and repeat this process when the token expires.

+If using `npm` natively rather than in a docker container, then:

-2. Copy the token and instruct npm to [use it when authenticating to the GitHub registry][https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token].
+- Copy the token and instruct npm to [use it when authenticating to the GitHub registry][https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token].
    To do this on Linux: